Beach Fossils: 2016–2018: Somersault

 After touring in support of their second album Clash the Truth the band took a break.
 During this time they appeared in several episodes of the HBO show "Vinyl" as members of the early-1970s punk band "the Nasty Bits."
 The show was produced by HBO and was a fictional representation of the music industry in New York in the 1970s.
-The show featured a number of musicians who depicted real-life musicians; it was short lived and only aired from February 14 to April 17 in 2016.
+The show featured a number of musicians who depicted real-life musicians; it was short lived and only aired from February 14 to April 17, 2016.
 Despite having no experience in acting, the members of the band were able to pull off an impressive performance.

 The group would then begin working on a new album in early 2016.
 This time out, Payseur involved the other members of the band in the writing process, with both bassist Jack Doyle Smith and guitarist Tommy Davidson contributing ideas.
 A decision was also made to incorporate string arrangements at various points throughout the album, giving it a more grand and eclectic sound as compared to the more conventional four-piece band approach on earlier releases.
 Augmented with more complex instrumentation, including piano, harpsichord, flute, and sax, the new songs offered multi-layered pop guided by sharp, poignant, and honest lyrics.

 On March 2, 2017, the band announced that their upcoming third LP, titled "Somersault", would be released on June 2, 2017.
 The album was produced by frontman Payseur and Jonathan Rado of the indie rock band Foxygen.
 It is also the first album by the Beach Fossils released through Payseur's own label Bayonet Records.
 The first single from the album, titled "This Year", debuted alongside the album announcement.
 Rachel Goswell from Slowdive and Cities Aviv were also announced to have guest appearances on the new album.
 It was recorded in various locations in Brooklyn, Manhattan and Los Angeles, including engineer Jonathan Rado's home studio and a cabin in upstate New York.